guresberat/CalculatorApp/README.md

 - An app used for mathematical calculations.

-Made this app to learn how to create ui and familiarize myself with xml files.
+Made this app to learn how to create UI and to familiarize myself with XML files.

 ## Built With